jobcespedes/multienv/README.md

 Role Variables
 --------------

-Add environment stack hierarchy in ```multienv_union``` using a list.
+Define a stackable environment hierarchy in ```multienv_union``` variable using a list.
 The last environment in the list has the most priority.
-Environments could be stack over many others, not just one.
+More than two directories can be stacked.
 For example, to stack production over stage and dev:

 ```yaml
 multienv_union: